 - Long-term inflammation caused by gallstones in your liver or bile duct

-- Health conditions such as nonalcoholic fatty liver, type 2 diabetes, obesity, or hematochromatosis
+- Health conditions such as nonalcoholic fatty liver or obesity

 What are the signs and symptoms of liver cancer?
 In the early stages you may not have symptoms.
-As liver cancer spreads, you may have the following:
+In the later stages, you may have any of the following:

 - Abdominal pain